colonyos/pycolonies/README.md

     colonies.close(process["processid"], [arg], executor_prvkey)
 ```

 The *close* method sets the output (same the args in this case) and the process state to *successful*.
-Only the executor assigned to a process may alter process information stored on the Colonies server.
+Only the Executor assigned to a process may alter process information stored on the Colonies server.
 By setting the *maxexectime* attribute on the function spec, it is possible to specify how long an executor may run a process before it is released back the waiting queue at the Colonies server.
 This is a very useful feature to implement robust processing pipelines.

-See [echo.py](https://github.com/colonyos/pycolonies/blob/main/examples/echo_executor.py) for a full example.
-Type the command below to start the *echo executor*.
+See [echo_executor.py](https://github.com/colonyos/pycolonies/blob/main/examples/echo_executor.py) for a full example.
+Type the command below to start the *echo Executor*.

 ```console
 python3 examples/echo_executor.py
 ```

 # Workflows
 Colonies supports creation of computational DAGs (Directed Acyclic Graphs).
-This makes it possible to create dependencies between several functions, i.e. control the order which functions are called and pass values between function calls, even if they run on different executors.
-Since executors may reside *anywhere* on the Internet, we can create workflows that are executed across platforms and infrastructures, **creating compute continuums**.
+This makes it possible to create dependencies between several functions, i.e. control the order which functions are called and pass values between function calls, even if they run on different Executors.
+Since Executors may reside *anywhere* on the Internet, we can create workflows that are executed across platforms and infrastructures, **creating compute continuums**.

 The example below calculates `sum_nums(gen_nums())`.
 The `gen_nums()` function simply return a tuple containing 1 and 2.
 The `sum_nums()*` function takes two arguments and calculates the sum of them.